- Structural Restoration (SR) is an integrated approach to orthopedic mobilization and massage therapy.

 - Decrease anxiety and stress.

-(Q: Do I often get muscle strains and sprains easily, Why ?)
+(Q: I often get muscle strains and sprains easily, Why?)

 - Sudden overload or repetitive stress traumas causes accumulation of micro traumas.